Canadian Dividend Investors

 Yogi Berra

-The first step on your journey to financial independence is to establish a realistic amount of money that you will need in your retirement account(s), so that the dividend income generated by your investments will meet or exceed your annual costs of living, without having to draw down your invested capital.
+If you want to achieve financial independence, it is essential to determine the amount of money you would need to have in your retirement account so that the dividend income generated by your investments will meet or exceed your annual cost of living without having to draw down your invested capital.

-The number of years it will take you to accumulate $1,500,000 (or whatever amount you decide is necessary), will depend on the amount you can save each year and numerous other variables that are unique to each individual.
-However, it is not necessary to have an exact estimate of the amount of savings you will require in retirement.
-In fact, it is a mistake to try and establish an exact amount, because there are so many things that will happen during your working years that cannot be predicted.
-Nevertheless, it is important to establish a reasonable target amount, so that you can measure your progress and adjust your rate of saving and other factors, as the future unfolds.
+It is not necessary to have an exact estimate of the amount of savings you will require in retirement.
+In fact, it is a mistake to try to establish an exact amount, because there are so many things that will happen during your working years that cannot be predicted.
+Nevertheless, it is important to establish a reasonable target amount so that you can measure your progress and adjust your rate of saving and other factors, as the future unfolds.

+The number of years it will take you to accumulate $1,500,000 (or whatever amount you decide is necessary) will depend on the amount you can save each year and numerous other variables that are unique to each individual.
 Many books and articles are available that describe how to budget your income and maximize your savings, but that is not the purpose of this guide.
-The objective of this guide is to show you how you can achieve a stable and growing dividend income by investing your savings, while minimizing the risk of losses.
+However, the objective of this book is to show you how you can achieve a stable and growing dividend income by investing your retirement savings in a small number of financially stable companies that pay a growing dividend.

-Finally, keep in mind that it easy to become so immersed in your daily activities that you forget your long-term financial goals and consequently never achieve them.
-Therefore, it is essential to take some time each year to reassess your financial goals, evaluate your progress, and adjust your activities and savings rate so that you don't end up "someplace else”.
+Finally, keep in mind that it is easy to become so immersed in your daily activities that you forget your long-term financial goals and consequently never achieve them.
+Therefore, it is essential to take some time each year to reassess your financial goals, evaluate your progress, and adjust your activities and savings rate so that you don’t end up “someplace else.”

 1. Attributed to Yogi Berra, a famous American philospher and part time baseball player.